deployment-io/runner/README.md

 ### Modularity

 Command design pattern is used extensively to make sure it's easy to add new tasks without modifying existing tasks.

+### Composability

 Complex tasks can be created by chaining simpler tasks.

 ## Contribute